QuentinRa/blog.quentinra.dev/programming-languages/others/apis/openapi/index.md

 #### Documentation

-I haven't tested other tools, but with the popular [Redoc](https://github.com/Redocly/redoc) (19.1k ⭐) you simply have to
+I haven't tested other tools, but with the popular [Redoc](https://github.com/Redocly/redoc) (20.4k ⭐) you simply have to

-* Copy the [following HTML](https://github.com/Redocly/redoc#deployment) on your web server
+* Copy the [following HTML](https://github.com/Redocly/redoc#deployment) to your web server
 * Replace the URL with the link to your YAML file

 And you're done.
 See [Redoc quick start](https://redocly.com/docs/redoc/quickstart/).